 Light scattering with the Zetasizer owes part of its success to the ease of use integral in its default DTS software.
 The intuitive windows environment lets you setup a measurement (either in “manual” or in “standard operating procedure” mode) and all that’s left is to press the big green Start button.
 Decades of experience with light scattering have allowed the development of the Zetasizer platform with built in expert knowledge.
-In fact the first digital correlator (the core piece enabling determination of the correlation function for dynamic light scattering) to be commercially available was designed at Malvern .
+In fact, we designed the first digital correlator (the core piece enabling determination of the correlation function for dynamic light scattering) at Malvern .
 Thus it goes without saying that there is a lot more power in the system than what meets the eye.

 Optional research software features Zetasizer – optional

-Many of these advanced settings and features are defaulted to their most practical values.
-Yet they can be accessed to those willing to do so.
+The default of many of these advanced settings and features is their most practical values.
+You can access the setting if willing to do so.
 Caution: Do not read beyond unless you already are or plan to deeply familiarize yourself with light scattering.
-OK, with the warning out of the way, here are but a few of the settings that are accessible in the advanced research features
+OK, with the warning out of the way, here are but a few of the settings that you can access in the advanced research features

 - Core-shell model to test the influence of refractive index in Mie scattering